/media/100-healthy-foods_healthtoday.jpg

 Plan and prep healthy meals

 Creating weekly meal plans may require some effort, but over time it’s actually more efficient.
-Meal plans help you stick to a budget and keep nutrition goals on track.
+Meal plans help you stick to a budget and keep your nutrition goals on track.
 Start with just two or three days a week.

 Choose healthy options when eating out

-There’s many tempting but unhealthy foods outside the comfort of our homes.
-What's more, eating healthily takes a little discipline.
+There are many tempting but unhealthy foods outside the comfort of our homes.
+What’s more, eating healthily takes a little discipline.
 When eating out, be sure to order healthy options or check online menus before choosing a restaurant.

 Make healthy food a sustainable lifestyle